samwilson/kohana_webdb/README.md

 WebDB has a number of different options for user authentication and authorisation.
-Credentials can be supplied from the Database configuration file, HTTP Basic Auth, or user input -- and are generally a combination of these.
+Credentials can be supplied from the Database configuration file, user input, or an LDAP server -- and are generally a combination of these.
 How they are combined, and what your options are for further refining users' permissions, are detailed below.